-Professor Kenneth Miller (University of Colombia) is also critical.
+Professor Kenneth Miller (University of Colombia) is critical.
 According to him, the development of neurons and communication between neurons is based on complex and ever-changing biological, electrical and chemical processes.
-According to him, it will be hundreds of years before science is able to simulate this [link below].
+According to him, it will be hundreds of years before science is able to simulate this.

 The Law of Stevenson and Kording

-Although criticism from, among others, Van de Heuvel and Miller makes sense, a paper from 2011 offers a more positive light on progress.
-In that paper, researchers Ian Stevenson and Konrad Kording describe the so-called ‘law of Stevenson and Kording’ [bottom link].
+Although criticism from, among others, Miller makes sense, a paper from 2011 offers a more positive light on progress.
+In that paper, researchers Ian Stevenson and Konrad Kording describe the so-called ‘law of Stevenson and Kording’.

 By analogy with Moore’s Law (doubling the transistor speed and storage capacity every 18 months), their law states that the number of neurons that we can follow in the brain doubles every 7.4 years.

 This also leads them to the prediction that all neurons in one human brain could only be tracked somewhere around 2220.
 They themselves realize that it is probably going to be faster.
 In the paper, they write that “this prediction, drawn from the past, seems rather absurd with current advances in technology.”

 Apart from the progress made in the analysis of neurons, other experts state that the functioning of the brain cannot be understood due to the dynamics between the neurons.
 This is stated by Miguel Nicolelis among others.
 Nicolelis is a professor at Duke University (Durham, United States) and is one of the most prominent neuroscientists in the world.
 His specialty lies in the field of brain-machine interaction.